Josh Todd (footballer): Dumbarton

 Todd then signed for Scottish Championship club Dumbarton as an amateur in July 2016, after spending time on trial with the Sons, Dunfermline Athletic and Ayr United.
 After only twenty league appearances for the Sons, Todd was released by the club on 13 January 2017.

 St Mirren

 On 16 January 2017, Todd signed a short-term contract with St Mirren.
 Despite being used mainly as a substitute until the end of the season, Todd signed a one-year contract extension with the club in May 2017.

 Todd was released by St Mirren at the end of the 2017–18 season.

-Queen of the South (Loan spell)
+Queen of the South loan

 On 20 March 2018, Todd signed with Queen of the South on an emergency loan deal until the end of that current season.
 Todd debuted on 20 March 2018 in the 3–2 win at Dundee United.

 Queen of the South (First spell)

 On 8 May 2018, Todd signed a one-year contract with Queen of the South, after spending time on loan with the Dumfries club towards the end of the 2017–18 season.